zellij-org/zellij-org.github.io/content/news/config-command-layouts.md

 ### Command Panes
 {{< video "/video/zellij-run-demo.mp4" >}}

 This release introduces Command Panes.
 These are terminal panes that run a specific command.
-When the command exits, they stay open - displaying its `Exit Code` as well as giving the user an option to re-run the command with `ENTER` or close the pane with `Ctrl-c`.
+When the command exits, they stay open, allowing the user to:
+- See the `Exit Code`
+- Re-run the command with `ENTER`
+- Close the pane with `Ctrl-c`

 These panes can be moved, resized, de-focused, floated or embedded like any other terminal pane.